-In this article you will what is Apple Volume Purchase Program (VPP) and how it’s supported in Applivery to purchase apps and books licenses and install company-private apps to managed Apple devices running iOS and macOS.
+In this article, you will learn what the Apple Volume Purchase Program (VPP) is and how it’s supported in Applivery to purchase app and book licenses, and install company-private apps to managed Apple devices running iOS and macOS.

 Assignment methods #